AdobeDocs/experience-manager-learn.en/help/foundation/security/understand-cross-origin-resource-sharing.md

 #### [!UICONTROL Supported Headers]

 * `"supportedheaders" <header>`
-* List of `header` parameters indicating which HTTP headers can be used when making the actual request.
+* List of `header` parameters indicating which HTTP request headers can be used when making the actual request.

 #### [!UICONTROL Allowed Methods]